-At this point, I decided to drive down to a viewpoint that’s located next to the Bahai Temple.
+At this point, I decided to drive down to a viewpoint that is located next to the Bahai Temple.

 I hoped for a photo of the sun behind the temple, but I wasn’t at the right angle 🙁

 If you are in Haifa, then Bahai Gardens is a must see.
-They are simply beautiful.
+They are simply stunning.
 And check out my Hyperlapse of Bahai gardens.